SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ## Walking Through the Script

 Below is the solution I wound up with.
+Note that all the steps below are all a part of the same bash script; I've only broken them out here to walk through them.

 ### A Few General Points to Understand